Supr9/ARIMA-model/README.md

 - Purpose of differencing in Time series datasets.
 - Stationarity tests using ADF (Augmented Dickey Fuller Test).
 - Autocorrelation (ACF) and Partial Autocorrelation (PACF) used to determine the q (MA) and p (AR) orders.

+## Todo:

+- Finish seasonal ARIMA models
+- Make an RNN and Random Forest Regressor (with TimeSeriesSplit)